 Communication is a key ingredient, or a deal breaker, in outsourcing software development.
 When you add in the complexity of co-development between an internal and an overseas team, ensuring clear communication is even more important—and challenging.
-In this case communication is further complicated by differing country cultures and regional influences
+In this case communication is further complicated by differing country cultures and regional influences.
+It’s tough, but if you can achieve it, good communication in outsourced co-development means your project and your internal team are better off from every angle than they would have been had you not outsourced.
+Done right, there’s no downside.

-What are the benefits of good communication in outsourced co-development?
 The outsource team will enhance, rather than detract from, the internal team’s velocity, knowledge, and morale.
 Both teams will be on the same page, sharing common goals and successes.
 If the going gets rough and you find your project stalled in the dirt, your vendor will be right there with you (or before you) to get you out of the mud and get your project across the finish line.
-Again, common goals, common definition of success.
+Common goals, and common definition of success.

 What it takes